 💮 If you call Social Security or read online or talk to work incentive programs, you will be told you are allowed to work.

 💮 It is true!
 You are allowed!
-However, you are also allowed cotton candy and ice cream for breakfast every day.
+However, you are also allowed to eat nothing but cotton candy and ice cream for the rest of your life.
 Just because you are allowed to do something does not mean it will work out well for you and you will have no problems.

 💮 In some situations, the work you do may be considered during your next disability review, or may trigger an extra review.
 It is possible to still pass a review, and many people have no problems passing reviews while working, but it is helpful to learn more so you don’t have any issues.
 Some people on SSI run into problems with the financial regs and owe money back.
 If you learn the regs and plan ahead you can avoid these problems.